About Chris Brook | Elite Golf Coach, Biomechanics & Performance Psychology

 About Chris Brook

-Chris Brook is a golf performance coach and author whose work integrates biomechanics, performance psychology, and performance identity into one framework.
-The aim is not simply to improve swings.
-It is to build performances that remain available when consequence rises.
+Chris Brook’s work brings together movement analysis, psychological understanding, and performance identity into one coaching framework.
+The aim is not only to improve technique, but to help golfers build performances that remain available when it matters most.

 Golf Biomechanics Performance Psychology Performance Identity Author & Coach